pyros2097/pine/README.md

 Reduce Capital Letters (unlike go)
 Reduce using Shift Key

-No Math Library, maybe everything should be encapsulated within Number class.
+No Math Library, Everything should be encapsulated within Number class like pony.

 ## Syntax
+PEG Parser with integrated lexing and maybe incremental compiling.
 The compiler will format all code and also on lint errors fail.
 They may be separate processes though.
 The standard case is camelCase and no other.
 2 Spaces or tab width = 2 for indentation.

+For faster compilation maybe the compiler will only check the current package source and does not check whether the function exists in other packages.
+This type checking should be done by the gocode like daemon within the editor this will speed up compilation time (maybe).

+The linter, formatter, compiler all will be within itself.
+The language should be very strict and highly opionated to and must be like a single person use case.
+It cannot be diverged from the de-facto standard layout.

 ## Type System
 Try to implement much of this as classes like java, pony makes it easier to understand
 0. None
-1. Number -> (dec64) includes all math function no need to math package and convert to u16,u32
+1. Number -> (dec64) includes all math function no need to have a separate math package and has functions for type convertion to u16, u32 (maybe as this might not be needed for FFI we can and should be able to automatically find its value)
-2. String -> includes all string functions including regex
+2. String -> includes all string functions including regex, strings
 3. Array
 4. Map
 5. Class -> Includes enums/FSM
 6. Primitives ->
 7. Unions
-8. Attributes/tags
+8. Attributes/tags (maybe)
 9. Arrow functions
+10. JSON as first class data storage format (maybe)
+11. Byte
+12. YOB/TOB (similar to gob)

 ## Interfaces (#Important)
 1. Composition over direct inheritance